Buying, Selling, & Leasing Can Support The Center for Women in Transition

 Trauma can severely inhibit a child’s development.
 Resilience understands how important it is to start processing trauma and developing healing strategies at a young age.
 Therapy is available to children, as well as free childcare for parents attending support groups or taking advantage of other Resilience services.

-Resilience does not want a lack of affordable housing options to prevent a victim from leaving their violent environment.
+A lack of affordable housing options should never prevent a victim from leaving a violent environment.
 For clients facing homelessness, who have nowhere to go, or are afraid of being stalked, Resilience offers safe and confidential housing options.

 Wardrobe for Work Program